John V. Krutilla

 Krutilla was born in Tacoma, Washington; his parents were farmers who had immigrated there from Slovakia.
 After serving in the U.S. Coast Guard during World War II, he earned a bachelor's degree in economics from Reed College in 1949, a master's degree from Harvard University in 1951, and a Ph.D. from Harvard in 1952.

 He worked from 1952 to 1955 at the Tennessee Valley Authority, before going to Resources for the Future where he worked until his retirement in 1988.

-Krutilla is perhaps most famous for his essay, "Conservation Reconsidered," in which he coined the idea of Existence value.
+In Krutilla's essay, "Conservation Reconsidered," he introduced the idea of existence value.

 With Allen V. Kneese, he was the inaugural winner of the Volvo Environment Prize in 1990.